Black Down, Dorset

-The monument was closed to the public in 2009 when major renovation work was required.
-This work was completed in January 2012.
-To date, the monument is regularly opened during the peak season, where visitors can climb the 120 steps to the viewpoint at the top.
+From the top there are views of the Fleet and Chesil Beach as well as the South Dorset Downs.
+On a fine day The Needles may be visible, some 50 miles away.

+The site is owned by the National Trust.

 The heathland area around the monument was in 1984 designated a Site of Special Scientific Interest, when the Nature Conservancy Council decided that the geology of the area was very rare.

-The monument was designated as a Grade II listed building in 1956.

-Adjacent to the monument is a stone seat erected in memory of Lt Col William Digby Oswald who was killed on the Somme in 1916.

 Geology

 Geologically, Black Down is the western tip of the Bagshot gravel beds.
 The gravel beds extend to the east as far as London.

 The ground around the monument is pitted with various holes and craters.
 Many of these are dolines or swallow holes.
 These are formed when rain falls on the highly acidic topsoil.
 The water increases in acidity as it percolates through the topsoil then dissolves the underlying chalk.
 Eventually there is nothing but topsoil above the caverns so formed and the familiar shape of a doline is created when the topsoil collapses into the cavern beneath.
 Dolines are usually shaped like a teardrop cut in half vertically and laid down horizontally.
 Within 1000 m of the monument there are three dolines which were formed by the chalk being dissolved in a vertical fissure in its structure.
 These dolines are vertically sided and are shaped like wells.
 The two which opened up in 1956 are some 100 m deep.
 The one which opened in 2006 is not quite vertical and its depth is unknown.